Woodworker's Club of Houston

 I'm a tree hugger, may I join?

-We don't care if you hug bears or cuddle with alligators.
+If you aren't measuring board feet we don't care if you hug bears, palm trees or cuddle with alligators.

 What kind of lobbying do you do?

 The club is not a political organization and takes no stand concerning politics.
-We don't donate to political parties nor do we donate to organizations that are politically minded.
+We don't donate to political parties nor do we donate to political organizations.

 Can I make a "Save the Rainforest" speech at your club meeting?